BidyutMazumdar/QVP-Global-System/Policy_Application/DECISIONMAKER_GUIDE.md

 QSSI should be interpreted as a relative benchmarking framework.

 Higher scores generally indicate stronger performance within the measured architecture.

 Lower scores indicate areas where additional institutional capacity development may be considered.

-QSSI does not imply superiority in all policy domains and should not be used as a standalone basis for policy decisions.
+QSSI does not imply superiority across all policy domains and should not be used as a standalone basis for policy decisions.

 ---